jagrvargen/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Script 7: Adds execution permission to the owner, group owner, and the other users to the file 'hello'

 Script 8: Sets permissions of file 'hello' to ______rwx

+Script 9: Sets the mode of file 'hello' to rwxr_x_wx